gvhs-students/club-shop/src/clubs/spanish-club/index.md

 categories: ["Culture", "Language"]
 ---

+# THIS CLUB PAGE IS AN EXAMPLE PAGE ONLY!
+NO INFORMATION IS RELEVANT TO GVHS FOR RIGHT NOW!

 Join **Spanish Club** for food days, movie nights, and cultural celebrations.
 All proficiency levels welcome—even beginners.

 Activities: